pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 Once you define the dev and test sets, your team will be focused on improving dev set performance.
 Thus, the dev set should reflect the task you want to improve on the most: To do well on all four geographies, and not only two.

-There is a second problem with having different dev and test set distributions: There is a chance that your team will build something that works well on the dev set, only to find that it does poorly on the test set.
+There is also a problem with having different dev and test set distributions: There is a chance that your team will build something that works well on the dev set, only to find that it does poorly on the test set.
 It's result in much frustration and wasted effort.
 Avoid letting this happen to you.

 Suppose your team develops a system that works well on the dev set but not the test set.
 If your dev and test sets had come from the same distribution, then you would have a very clear diagnosis of what went wrong: You have overfit the dev set.
 The obvious cure is to get more dev set data.

 But if the dev and test sets come from different distributions, then your options are less clear.
 Several things could have gone wrong:

   - You had overfit to the dev set.
   - The test set is harder than the dev set.
-So your algorithm might be doing as well as could be expected, and no further significant improvement is possible.
+Your algorithm might be doing as well as could be expected, and no further significant improvement is possible.
   - The test set is not necessarily harder, but just different, from the dev set.
 So what works well on the dev set just does not work well on the test set.
 In this case, a lot of your work to improve dev set performance might be wasted effort.

-Working on machine learning applications is hard enough.
 Having mismatched dev and test sets introduces additional uncertainty about whether improving on the dev set distribution also improves test set performance.
 Having mismatched dev and test sets makes it harder to figure out what is and isn’t working, and thus makes it harder to prioritize what to work on.

 ### How large do the dev/test sets need to be

 The dev set should be large enough to detect differences between algorithms that you are trying out.
 For example, if classifier A has an accuracy of 90.0% and classifier B has an accuracy of 90.1%, then a dev set of 100 examples would not be able to detect this 0.1% difference.
 Compared to other machine learning problems, a 100 example dev set is small.
 Dev sets with sizes from 1,000 to 10,000 examples are common.
 With 10,000 examples, you will have a good chance of detecting an improvement of 0.01%.

-For mature and important applications - for example, advertising, web search, and product recommendations - I have also seen teams that are highly motivated to eke out even a 0.001% improvement, since it has a direct impact on the company’s profits.
-In this case, the dev set could be much larger than 10,000, in order to detect even smaller improvements.
+For mature and important applications - for example, advertising, web search, and product recommendations - People are highly motivated to eke out even a 0.001% improvement, since it has a direct impact on the company’s profits.
+In this case, the dev set could be much larger than 100,000, in order to detect even smaller improvements.

 How about the size of the test set?
 It should be large enough to give high confidence in the overall performance of your system.
-One popular heuristic had been to use 30% of your data for your test set.
-This works well when you have a modest number of examples — say 100 to 10,000 examples.
-But in the era of big data where we now have machine learning problems with sometimes more than a billion examples, the fraction of data allocated to dev/test sets has been shrinking, even as the absolute number of examples in the dev/test sets has been growing.
+The traditional way of splitting the data (a modest number of examples — say 100 to 100,000 examples) was 70% training, 30% test or 60% training, 20% dev, 20% test.
+In the modern deep learning if you have a million or more examples a reasonable split would be 98% training, 1% dev, 1% test.
 There is no need to have excessively large dev/test sets beyond what is needed to evaluate the performance of your algorithms.

-The traditional way of splitting the data was 70% training, 30% test or 60% training, 20% dev, 20% test.
-In the modern deep learning if you have a million or more examples a reasonable split would be 98% training, 1% dev, 1% test.

 ### Establish a single-number evaluation metric for your team to optimize